CodeFl0w/QuickADB/README.md

 Fastboot section to reboot into different modes and checking getvar variables.
 Supports locking and unlocking the bootloader. (****Command availability varies by device manufacturer.****)

-Flashing section to flash 24 different partitions via fastboot.
+Flashing section to flash to 24 different partitions via fastboot.
 Supports ".img" and ".bin" files.

 **[V2.0.0]** Advanced tab.
 Automatic driver installers, payload dumper powered by [@ssut's payload-dumper-go](https://github.com/ssut/payload-dumper-go), ADB debloater, Magisk installer and more.